drunot/BetterAppWriter/README.md

 - Rebinding of exiting shortcuts
 - Additional shortcuts e.g., for increasing/decreasing the reading speed.
 - Option to have the system ignore all inputs that are assigned to a shortcut in AppWriter.
-- Option for the writing prediction bar to prefer being on top of the cursor instead of on the bottom.
 - Translation support for all additional texts added by the addon so they follow the selected application language.
 (I'll only be able to do Danish and English myself)

 ## Building